yusufarbc/DOS-ATTACK-FRAMEWORK/README.md

-# DOS ATTACK FRAMEWORK
+# DoS Attack Framework
-DOS ATTACK FRAMEWORK is a whiptail project that facilitate to perform DOS attack with hping3 tool.
+DoS Attack Framework is a whiptail project that facilitate to perform DOS attack with hping3 tool.
 Whiptail is a TUI(Text User Interface) environment running in linux terminal.

 ## Getting Started
 --------------------------------------